The FINANCIAL -- With a presidential election just over

 and presidents.
 Some may even attend demonstrations, sign petitions, or

 otherwise participate in the process.
 But just how engaged are

 Georgians in general, and who among them will be the most interested?

 Every ten years, the European Values Survey is conducted in countries across Europe to gauge people’s attitudes toward a variety of topics.
-The Georgian portion of the last wave of this survey was conducted by Georgian Opinion Research Business International.
+The Georgian portion of the last wave of this survey was conducted by Georgian Opinion Research Business International, the local member of Gallup International.
 GORBI asked respondents, among other things, just how interested they were in politics and in what ways they may participate in the political process.
 We also asked their opinions on how to best govern.

 Only around one quarter of Georgians said that they were “very interested” in politics, but another 42% said they were “somewhat interested.”
 However, this does not necessarily mean that only these people have information on the political situation; 90% of those polled said that they followed political stories from the media at least several times a week.
 It also does not mean that only the “very interested” are willing to become involved.
 It turns out that Georgians are willing to become politically engaged beyond voting, even if they don’t count politics as a chief interest.

 There are a multitude of freedom indices that rank a country’s adherence to democratic and political freedom, none of which rank Georgia as being fully free and democratic.
 Freedom House, for instance, rated Georgia as “partly free” in each of the last three years.
 Despite the situation, Georgians express very pro-democratic attitudes when surveyed.